vadof/vplay-backend/README.md

 ### Company section

 **Description**
-- У пользователя будет выбор, создать свою компанию или устроится в компанию
+- The user will have a choice to create their own company or get a job in a company
-- Игроки могут подавать заявки на работу в компаниях (optional может указать желаемую фиксированную зарплату и % от выручки), а владельцы (или менеджеры) принимают их.
+- Players can apply for jobs in companies (optional can specify the desired fixed salary and % of revenue), and the owners (or managers) accept them.
-* Для создания компании необходимо:
+* To create a company you need:
-  - Название компании
+  - Company name
-  - Уникальный код компании
+  - Unique company code
-  - Описание
+  - Description
-  - Стартовый капитал (min 5M)
+  - Start-up capital (min 5M)
-  - Минимальное количество кликов за неделю (optional)
+  - Minimum number of clicks per week (optional)
-- Максимальное число сотрудников = 10
+- Maximum number of employees = 10
-- Максимальное число сотрудников можно улучшать
+- Maximum number of employees can be improved
-- В компании у каждого сотрудника есть роль (можно делать кастомные)
+- Each employee in the company has a role (custom ones can be made)
-- Каждый день отчеты компании обновляются
+- Company reports are updated every day
-- Компания может обанкротиться если капитал компании упадёт до 0
+- The company can go bankrupt if the company's capital falls to 0
-- Система акций (???)
+- Share system (???)
-(Хранить отчёт за день в json структуре)
+  (Storing daily report in json structure)